Iguape Formation: Etymology

 The formation is named after Iguape, São Paulo.

 Description

 The Iguape Formation is 1103 to 2200 m thick, and consists of bioclastic calcarenites and calcirudites, containing bryozoa, echinoids, corals, foraminifera, fragmented shells, and algae remains.
 They are interbedded with grey-greenish clays, siltstones, marls and variegated grey fine-to-medium grained conglomerates.
 These facies are interbedded with and change laterally to the Marambaia Formation.
 The depositional environment is thought to be a marine carbonate platform, influenced by the arrival of alluvial clastics in the most proximal areas.
-Biostratigraphic data from planktonic foraminifera, calcareous nanofossils and palynomorphs indicate a Tertiary age.
+Biostratigraphic data from planktonic foraminifera, calcareous nannofossils and palynomorphs indicate a Tertiary age.
 Carbonate production rates of the formation have been estimated at 50 to 55 m per million years.